 In addition, participants will benefit from the following learning outcomes:

-· increased capacity to cooperate at European level;
+· increased capacity to cooperate at European and non-European level;

-· incouragement of sharing know-how and best practices, ideas and materials among European colleagues;
+· incouragement of sharing know-how and best practices, ideas and materials among European and non-European colleagues;

 · improved understanding of innovative didactic metods;